ergo-cms/plugin-thumbnail/README.md

 This plugin provides the ability to rescale an image, and provide support for responsive images, using `srcset` attribute.
 The images are automatically generated as part of the build process.

-Note that this implementation makes use of a 100% Javascript image library.
-This is significantly slower than native libraries, but is more likely to work across different machine architectures.
-As such, you may wish to consider using the 'thumbnail-fast' plugin instead, which is identical in every way, (except that it may not install properly on your machine).
-See https://github.com/ergo-cms/plugin-thumbnail-fast.
+Note that this plugin makes use of two differing image libraries.
+The first is a 100% Javascript image library (Jimp), which is significantly slower than native libraries, but is more likely to work across different machine architectures.
+The second library (Sharp) is much faster, but may encounter installation issues.
+If the installation of Sharp fails, then Jimp is used automatically as a fallback.
+Initial testing shows that Sharp is around 5 times faster at processing images than Jimp.

 ## Installation